DzidediSenaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x filename adds execution permission to the owner, the group owner and the other users, to the file chmod 007 filename gives no executable permission to owner and group but all permissions to other users chmod 753 filename sets the mode of the file to -rwxr-x-wx
+chmod a+x filename adds execution permission to the owner, the group owner and the other users, to the file chmod 007 filename gives no executable permission to owner and group but all permissions to other users chmod 753 filename sets the mode of the file to -rwxr-x-wx chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode